 Please reply.
 I’d love to hear from you!
 Or join our Conversational Italian! group discussion on Facebook.

-This material was adapted from the Conversational Italian for Travelers textbook and reference books Just the Important Phrases and Just the Grammar
+This material was adapted from the Conversational Italian for Travelers textbook and reference books Just the Verbs and Just the Grammar

 The rights to purchase the Conversational Italian for Travelers books in PDF format on two electronic devices can also be obtained at Learn Travel Italian.com.